phumberdroz/mera-starter/README.md

 ## License
 MIT License

-Copyright (c) 2016 Francisco Lourenço & Daniel Wehner
+Copyright (c) 2016 Pierre Humberdroz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal